benrosen/vehicle-for-sale-by-owner/README.md

     <tr>
     <td>9</td>
     <td>Aesthetics</td>
-    <td>This refers to the visual design and appearance of the mech, which can be designed for practical purposes like camouflage, or for symbolic and cultural significance.</td>
+    <td>The visual design and appearance of the mech, which can be designed for practical purposes like camouflage, or for symbolic and cultural significance.</td>
   </tr>
   <tr>
     <td>10</td>
     <td>Communications</td>
-    <td>These are the systems the mech uses to send and receive information, whether communicating with a base of operations, other mechs, or other entities.</td>
+    <td>The systems the mech uses to send and receive information, whether communicating with a base of operations, other mechs, or other entities.</td>
   </tr>
   <tr>
     <td>J</td>
     <td>Safety</td>
-    <td>This system encompasses all features designed to protect the pilot and ensure the safe operation of the mech, such as safety protocols, emergency systems, and protective features.</td>
+    <td>Features designed to protect the pilot and ensure the safe operation of the mech, such as safety protocols, emergency systems, and protective features.</td>
   </tr>
   <tr>
     <td>Q</td>